xixiareone/counting-pigs/README.md

 ## Introduction

 Based on this code, it is improved to make it more suitable for pig counts.
-We have provided the test code, you can test it directly, and all the code will be published after the article is published
+We have provided the test code, you can test it directly, and all the code will be published after the article is accepted.

 ## Citing Counting CNN